GrizzlyStik® Broadheads - Proven Lethal Proformance

 Our broadheads have been tested by third parties and they have substantiated that claim.
 As a matter of fact, one source said that our broadheads were the sharpest - right out of the package - that he had ever seen.

-Sharper broadheads = Deeper penetration and quicker kills.
+Sharper broadheads = Deeper penetration and quick kills.

 GrizzlyStik stainless steel single-bevel broadheads are considered by many to be the best choice for bowhunting big game available to bowhunters at this time.
 Manufactured from high-quality stainless steel, they're designed to deliver maximum accuracy, pass-through performance, and bone-splitting penetration.